corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/get-started.md

 ## Ledger

-As at the cut for Developer Preview 2, the Corda 5 [Ledger](../../introduction/key-concepts.html#ledger-layer) is not at the stage of development where it can be usefully previewed, hence there is no Ledger in Developer Preview 2.
+As at the cut for Developer Preview 2, the Corda 5 [ledger](../introduction/key-concepts.html#ledger-layer) is not at the stage of development where it can be usefully previewed, hence there is no ledger in Developer Preview 2.
-There are however some of the Ledger building blocks around cryptography, serialization, and persistence and so with a bit of extra work you can still prototype useful Distributed Ledger applications.
+There are however some of the ledger building blocks around cryptography, serialization, and persistence and so with a bit of extra work you can still prototype useful distributed ledger applications.

 ## Other sources of documentation